CookieCat45/Risk-Fortress-2/docs/map configs.md

 - `tf_bot_uber_on_sight`: If 1, forces a Medic bot to use it's UberCharge the moment it spots an enemy.
 Defaults to 0.

 - `tf_bot_behavior_flags`: TFBot attributes (the ones you can set in MvM popfiles such as AlwaysCrit).
 This is a bitflag.
-You probably don't want to touch this - most of them don't work outside of MvM anyways.
+You probably don't want to touch this - most of them don't work outside of Mann vs Machine mode.

 - `suicide_bomber`: This one is a section.
 Causes the bot to behave like a Sentry Buster, except that it goes after players instead of buildings.
 Here is an example usage:
 ```